-Purpose: To systematically review the evidence on the accuracy and reproducibility of the Breast Imaging-Reporting and Data System (BI-RADS) breast density assessment scores, as well as the evidence on diagnostic test performance and clinical outcomes of adjunctive screening with hand-held ultrasound (HHUS), automated whole breast ultrasound (ABUS), magnetic resonance imaging (MRI), and digital breast tomosynthesis for women with dense breasts and negative screening mammography.
+Purpose: To systematically review the evidence on the accuracy and reproducibility of the Breast Imaging-Reporting and Data System (BI-RADS) breast density assessment scores, as well as the evidence on test performance and clinical outcomes of supplemental screening with handheld ultrasound (HHUS), automated whole breast ultrasound (ABUS), magnetic resonance imaging (MRI), and digital breast tomosynthesis (DBT) for women with dense breasts and negative screening mammography.

-Data Sources: We searched MEDLINE, PubMed, Embase, and the Cochrane library from January 2000 through November 2014.
+Data Sources: We searched MEDLINE, PubMed, Embase, and the Cochrane library from January 2000 through July 2015.
 We reviewed the reference lists of included studies and relevant systematic reviews to identify relevant articles that were published before the timeframe or not identified in our literature searches.
 We also searched the grey literature for relevant reports and reviewed their references, and identified articles based on suggestions from experts.
 We searched Clinicaltrials.gov to identify relevant ongoing trials.